mozilla/standup/README.rst

         Defaults to something ridiculous.

+    API2_TIMELINES_MAX_RESULTS
+        Sets the maximum number of results that can be requested from the timeline endpoints of the API (v2).

+        Defaults to 800.

     DEBUG
         Either ``True`` or ``False``.
 Determines whether it prints lots of stuff to the console and whether errors get a debugging-friendly